ptomulik/testmd/README.md

 * `apache22-worker-mpm` - version `2.2.25`, worker MPM,
 * `apache24` - version `2.4.6`, MPM as DSO or selected as compile option.

+You develop a puppet classes to install and configure the apache http server.
+One of them, let say `apachex::package` is responsible for installation of the apache package.
+You want to give the user possibility to choose a version of apache package, as configuration options change from version to version (for example, there are some important differences between 2.2 and 2.4 versions).